osmosis-labs/assetlists/README.md

 - `osmo-test-5/generated/frontend/assetlist.json` and `chainlist.json` (testnet)

 **Deployment Flow:**
-1. Generation workflow completes at 15:00 UTC (Tue/Fri) and auto-merges to `main`
+1. Generation workflow completes at 15:00 UTC (daily) and auto-merges to `main`
 2. 30 minutes later (15:30 UTC), deployment workflow runs on schedule
 3. Workflow checks if monitored files were modified in the last 2 hours
 4. **If files unchanged**: Deployment is skipped (no unnecessary Vercel builds)